Sport in Italy: Participation by sport

-Sports
+Major team sports

 Football

 Gigi Riva, with 35 goals in 42 appearances (in all official competitions) between 1965 and 1974, is Italy's all-time leading goalscorer.

 Football (calcio in Italian) is the most popular sport in Italy.
 The Italy national football team is considered to be one of the best national teams in the world.
 They have won the FIFA World Cup four times (1934, 1938, 1982, 2006), trailing only Brazil (with 5), runners-up in two finals (1970, 1994) and reaching a third place (1990) and a fourth place (1978).
 They have also won two European Championships (1968 and 2020), also appearing in two finals (2000, 2012), finished third at the Confederations Cup (2013), won one Olympic football tournament (1936) and two Central European International Cups (1927–30 and 1933–35).

 Italy's top domestic league, the Serie A, is one of the most popular professional sports leagues in the world and it is often depicted as the most tactical national football league.
 Serie A clubs have seen success in the Champions League (formerly the European Cup), the premier European club competition, winning it twelve times.
 Italy's club sides have won 48 major European trophies, making them the second most successful nation in European football.
 Serie A hosts three of the world's most famous clubs as Juventus, Milan and Inter, all founding members of the G-14, a group which represented the largest and most prestigious European football clubs; Serie A was the only league to produce three founding members.
 Juventus, Milan and Inter, along with Roma, Fiorentina, Lazio and historically Parma, but now Napoli, are known as the Seven Sisters of Italian football.
 The Italian word for soccer is calcio, "kick", taken from the name of Italy's traditional football games, as opposed to being adapted from the English name football or soccer, as in most other languages.
 Often, Italian children can be seen playing on the street with friends and relatives.